BepiColombo: Scientific objectives

-Mercury is too small and hot for its gravity to retain any significant atmosphere over long periods of time, but it has a "tenuous surface-bounded exosphere" containing hydrogen, helium, oxygen, sodium, calcium, potassium and other trace elements.
+Mercury is too small and hot for its gravity to retain any significant atmosphere over long periods of time, but it has a tenuous surface-bounded exosphere containing hydrogen, helium, oxygen, sodium, calcium, potassium and other trace elements.
 Its exosphere is not stable as atoms are continuously lost and replenished from a variety of sources.
 The mission will study the exosphere composition and dynamics, including generation and escape.

 The orbiters are equipped with scientific instruments provided by various European countries and Japan.
-The mission will characterize the solid and liquid iron core (3/4 of the planet's radius) and determine the size of each.
-The mission will also complete gravitational and magnetic field mappings.
-Russia provided gamma ray and neutron spectrometers to verify the existence of water ice in polar craters that are permanently in shadow from the Sun's rays.
+The mission is designed to characterize the solid and liquid iron core (3/4 of the planet's radius) and determine the size of each as well as to perform gravitational and magnetic field mappings.
+Russia provided the gamma ray and neutron spectrometer (MGNS) to test the presence of water ice in polar craters that are permanently in shadow from the Sun's rays.

-Mission overview

-The mission involves three components, which will separate into independent spacecraft upon arrival at Mercury.
+Launch and operations